sesousa/homeassistant-addons/pawns/DOCS.md

 ## Authors & contributors

-The original setup of this repository is by [Sérgio Sousa](https://github.com/sesousa).
+The original setup of this repository is by [Sérgio Sousa][github-repo].

 For a full list of all authors and contributors, check [the contributor's page](https://github.com/sesousa/homeassistant-addons/graphs/contributors).